Off-stoichiometry thiol-ene polymer: Bio packaging

 Biosensors are used for a range of biological measurements.

 OSTE packaging for biosensing has been demonstrated for QCM, and photonic ring resonator sensors.

 Wafer bonding

 Adhesive wafer bonding has become an established technology in microelectromechanical systems (MEMS) integration and packaging applications.
 OSTE is suitable for heterogeneous silicon wafer level integration depending on its application in low temperature processes due to its ability to cure even in room temperatures.

 Microarray imprinting and surface energy patterning

-Imprinting of arrays with hydrophilic-in-hydrophobic microwells is made possible using an innovative surface energy replication approach by means of a hydrophobic thiol-ene polymer formulation.
+Imprinting of arrays with hydrophilic-in-hydrophobic microwells uses surface energy replication approach by means of a hydrophobic thiol-ene polymer formulation.
 In this polymer, hydrophobic-moiety-containing monomers self-assemble at the hydrophobic surface of the imprinting stamp, which results in a hydrophobic replica surface after polymerization.
 After removing the stamp, microwells with hydrophobic walls and a hydrophilic bottom are obtained.
-Such fast and inexpensive procedure can be utilised in digital microwell array technology toward diagnostic applications.
+This procedure may be utilised in digital microwell array technology toward diagnostic applications.